Wing-summer/WingCodeEdit/README.md

 * Many helpful code editing features.
 * Code completion is supported.
 * Symbol mark that can be used to display bookmarks or breakpoints.
+* Model to show squiggle information.
+* A lite widget to show tooltip signature.

 ## License